Custom-designed and lead Mission Trips (minimum 6 people for 6 nights)

 - Most sites, including COAR, require lots of walking.

 Experiencing solidarity requires preparation.
 Groups are encouraged to meet at least three times as a group before traveling to get to know each other, set expectations, and reflect on preparation materials.
 Our COAR staff will be happy to meet with the group.

 Involving friends, family, and church members in your trip before you go will enhance the experience as well as provide support when you return.
 Fundraisers for a specific project that you can attest to when you return will also bring your community into your experience.

 There are many books, movies, and documentaries about El Salvador.
 We keep an updated list on our website: FUN STUFF > LESSON PLANS AND RESOURCES.
 We encourage members of your group to view or read these and come together for reflection before the trip.

 We encourage your group to leave electronic entertainment devices behind.
 The childrens’ school and house routine must be respected – that means early to bed and early to rise – 5 am!
 The food available at COAR is healthy and wholesome but simple.
 Travel by bus on poor roads will be hot, dusty, and bumpy.
 Most sites, including COAR, require lots of walking.

 Mass, prayer, worship

 COAR is a Catholic school run by the Archdiocese of San Salvador.
-You are welcome to attend Mass or organize your own prayer service or vacation Bible school with the children.
+You are welcome to attend mass or organize your own prayer service or vacation Bible school with the children.
 We will also be happy to arrange for meeting any other Mass or Sunday or Holy Day obligations.